Software-Engineering-2020-Oscar/django-oscar-3/README.md

 e-commerce requirements to be handled, from large-scale B2C sites to complex B2B sites rich in domain-specific business logic.

+# Caution - must read :thinking:
+* Please mark this as we are junior from TDTU and this repo is consumed as a fair-used project to submit to our subject Software Engineering only, which means there will be no further application in the future.
+* If you want to re-use, please contact me through my email which is provided above.
+* If you're trying to bypass the rules, you know what will come. :relieved:

 Contents:

 <p><img src = "https://github.com/django-oscar/django-oscar/raw/master/docs/images/screenshots/oscarcommerce.thumb.png"/><img src = "https://github.com/django-oscar/django-oscar/raw/master/docs/images/screenshots/readthedocs.thumb.png"/></p>